ReiNoIkari/Morphological-Image-Processing/morpho.md

 **Figure 16: Result of the skeletonize operation using as a structuring element a disk of 3 by 3 size.
 Left : Original image, right : made with ImageJ default function**

-The cell that only contained foreground pixels only leave a little trace as a skeleton. **This is due to the lack of background pixels that doesn't allows to obtain a clean skeleton. (pourquoi "clean" ? en quoi un clean skeleton est mieux?)**
+Cells that only contains foreground pixels only leave a little trace as a skeleton compared to the other cells.
 The second thing to point out is that the more background pixels an object contains the more detailed (and complex) a skeleton can be.
 In a complex environment like a biological culture, the skeletonize operation alone cannot be enough to have an idea of the shape.